pypa/pipenv/docs/basics.rst

     - ``--dev`` — Install both ``develop`` and ``default`` packages from ``Pipfile``.
     - ``--system`` — Use the system ``pip`` command rather than the one from your virtualenv.
+    - ``--deploy --system`` — The workflow is using pipenv for package loc in local development environment for having a Pipfile and Pipfile.locl file.
+Deployment can be done using the command.
+The ``--deploy`` makes sure the packages are properly locked in Pipfile.lock.
     - ``--ignore-pipfile`` — Ignore the ``Pipfile`` and install from the ``Pipfile.lock``.
     - ``--skip-lock`` — Ignore the ``Pipfile.lock`` and install from the ``Pipfile``.
 In addition, do not write out a ``Pipfile.lock`` reflecting changes to the ``Pipfile``.